vitaliibredun/exploring/README.md

 - PostgreSQL

 ## Getting Started
-To get started with this project, you will need to have the following installed on your local machine:
+To get started with this project:

-* JDK 11+
+1. Clone the [repository](https://github.com/vitaliibredun/Exploring.git) to your local machine.
-* Maven or another build automation tool
+2. Install Docker and Docker Compose if not already installed.

-To build and run the project, follow these steps:
+3. Navigate to the project directory and run `docker-compose up` to start the application and database containers.

-* Clone the repository: `git clone https://github.com/vitaliibredun/Exploring.git`
+4. Access the application via the provided [endpoints]().

 ## Dependencies